When child support needs to be changed

 There are different procedures through which a parent can seek a modification, and the correct procedure depends on the surrounding circumstances.
 When bringing an older award into compliance with the current guidelines, a Salt Lake City child support modification lawyer may file a motion with the appropriate court.
 But when seeking to modify a more recent award or requesting support amounts that fall outside of the guidelines, a more complex petition procedure becomes necessary.
 Using the wrong procedure can seriously delay processing and adjudication, forcing the petitioning parent to go without crucial additional support in the meantime.

-Call the firm for a free consultation about modifying child support
+Call the firm for a consultation about modifying child support

 If you are struggling to make ends meet within your current child support framework, seeking modification may be in your best interest.
 But filing too early or using the wrong procedure can seriously affect your rights.
 Our knowledgeable team at Intermountain Legal can help you avoid these problems and provide support and guidance throughout the process.
-Call our office today at 801-990-4200 or contact us online to schedule a free 30-minute consultation to discuss your family law matter.
+Call our office today at 801-990-4200 or contact us online to schedule a 30-minute attorney consultation for the flat fee of $50 to discuss your family law matter.